Academic Freedom and Freedom of Speech Policy and Procedure

 ‘imposed by law’ in relation to restrictions or burdens or conditions on a freedom include restrictions or burdens or conditions imposed by statute law, the common law (including the law of defamation), duties of confidentiality, restrictions deriving from intellectual property law and restrictions imposed by contract.

 ‘invited visiting speaker’ means any person who has been invited by the University to speak on the University’s land or facilities.
-For the purposes of this definition, ‘the University’ includes its decision-making organs and officers; its student representative bodies, undergraduate and post-graduate; any clubs, societies and associations recognized by its decision-making organs or student representative bodies; and any entities controlled by the University.
+For the purposes of this definition, ‘the University’ includes its decision-making organs and officers; its student representative bodies, undergraduate and post-graduate; any clubs, societies and associations recognised by its decision-making organs or student representative bodies; and any entities controlled by the University.

 ‘non-statutory policies and rules’ means any non-statutory policies, rules, guidelines, principles, codes or charters or similar instruments.